 Training in products or services, such as a new credit card can also be readily facilitated through timely, mobile messaging, with interactive, contextual instructions included.

-Trust in online and mobile banking facilities can be improved via integration of messaging with other related online banking systems, to provide an automated multi-channel second factor authentication service.
+Trust in online and mobile banking facilities can be improved via integration of messaging with other related online banking systems, to provide an automated multi-channel, two-factor authentication service.

 With these trusted mobile channels established, institutions may send rich, on-brand offers, based on customer preferences and financial history, refined by attributes like market segment, location or social media interaction, offering increased loyalty, upsell and cross-sell opportunities.